 How to Cite a Poem in APA Style?

 APA is the abbreviation for American Psychological Association, and is the second most popular formatting style — used mainly in social studies.
-Here are some APA rules for poem citations that you need to know:
+Here are some APA rules for poem citations that you need to know from our service:

 - For poem quotes up to 40 words (short quotes), using quotation marks is obligatory.